Flor243/Crop-Recomendatios-DimReduct-and-Clustering/README.md

 ### Exploration:

-- Explore the `main.ipynb` notebook for a detailed overview of the project's development and results.
+- Explore the `main.py` notebook for a detailed overview of the project's development and results.